 Final Thoughts

-Use materials that will not rust or decompose inside the sculpture, compromising its structure.
-On larger sculptures, ensure that the armature is light and doesn’t flex so the clay has a solid base and won’t crack, and also that it’s strong enough to support the weight of the wet clay.
+When creating an armature, ensure you use materials that will not rust or decompose inside the sculpture, as this would compromise its structure.
+For larger sculptures, the armature should be lightweight and rigid, providing a solid base for the clay to prevent cracking, and strong enough to support the weight of the wet clay.

-These are the sorts of initial considerations that go into creating an armature for a sculpture.
-In my next post I want to talk about how anatomical considerations impact the construction of the armature in air dry clay sculpture.
+These initial considerations are crucial when creating an armature for a sculpture.
+In my next post, I'll discuss how anatomical considerations impact the construction of the armature in air dry clay sculpture.

 What's Next?

-Read the second part of this post about Equine Anatomy
+Read the second part of this journey about Equine Anatomy